"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

-(3) [HS] $X_0$ is isomorphic to the cone over the degree $d$ embedding of $E$ by the complete linear system $\vert d[0_E]\vert$. \begin{proof} The first isomorphism of (1) is a special case of the lemma and the second is a consequence of the adjunction formula.
-(2) is an immediate consequence.
-For (3), observe that $X_0$ is a section of the cone $X$ by a homogeneous linear form. \end{proof} \end{corollary}
+\part[ii] $X$ is the cone over the anti-canonical model of $D^-_1$. \begin{proof} The first isomorphism of (1) is a special case of the lemma and the second is a consequence of the adjunction formula.
+(2) is an immediate consequence. \end{proof} \end{corollary}

-Helmke and Slodowy also sketch a proof that $Z\to[\hY/W]$ is isomorphic to the positive weight part of a miniversal deformation of $X_0$; we shall show below how to re-derive this result from ours.